juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 "But I don't have any knowledge about what the Young Mistress is preparing to perform," the midwife pleaded.
 "This one feels that she will only be a hindrance."

-"The Young miss asked you to stay," Josie reinforced.
+"The Young Miss asked you to stay," Josie reinforced.

 "This one is staying," the midwife nodded obediently and assumed a position close to the pregnant woman cautiously.